Newfs in Literature

 The Cozeners (1774) by Samuel Foote

-Foote (1721 - 1771) was a noted playwright and actor; this play is one of the earlier metaphorical references to Newfoundland dogs.
+This play contains one of the earliest metaphorical references to Newfoundland dogs.

 "A Scene in Mr. Foote's New Comedy" by Anonymous (1774)